 Aggravated Robbery is a crime in Denver, and throughout Colorado, that involves both the act of taking something of value from another coupled with the use or threat of a deadly weapon.
 A woman was arrested on suspicion of aggravated robbery in Lone Tree dating back to a prior parking lot shooting incident.
 She was the second suspect in connection to the officer-involved shooting.
 Consequences for conviction of aggravated robbery are particularly severe, demanding experienced defense from an aggravated robbery attorney.

 Under C.R.S.
 18-4-302, someone commits aggravated robbery when they perform a robbery AND:

-- suggests that he / she has a deadly weapon, or possess an object meant to resemble a weapon
+- or suggest that they have a deadly weapon, or possess an object meant to resemble a weapon

 Punishments for Aggravated Robbery in Denver

 Aggravated Robbery is a class 3 felony in Colorado.
 It is also an extraordinary risk crime, resulting in increased sentencing parameters.
 Consequences of conviction can include:

 - 4 – 16 years in the Colorado Department of Corrections

 If the defendant knowingly wounds or strikes a person with a deadly weapon during the act of robbery, the maximum prison sentence can be up to 32 years.
 When a situation lacks the use or threat of a deadly weapon, the charge of Robbery C.R.S.
 18-4-301 can result.
 This crime involves the act of knowingly taking something of value from another while using force, threats, or intimidation.
 This is a class 4 felony in Colorado which can also result in up to 6 years in prison and a fine of up to $500,000.